What Is An Affidavit? (2020 Update)

 Legal disputes between two parties inevitably involve a disagreement of some form.
 When you commence proceedings, you need to also provide evidence.
 An affidavit provides not only context, but also supporting evidence that becomes crucial during the trial stage.

 An affidavit is a written statement of evidence which sets out the facts of your case to the Court.
-Your affidavit is usually drafted by your lawyer after you have given them all the relevant details.
+Your lawyer usually drafts your affidavit after you have given them all the relevant details.
 You have to ‘swear’ your affidavit, which means that it is legally binding and has to be truthful.
 It states what the issues of your case are and describes how they came to be that way.
-Your affidavit should be set out in chronologically numbered paragraphs.
+This document should be set out in chronologically numbered paragraphs.